Mari-Lynne Infantino

 October 2024

 I’m a pantser, the word coined by Stephen King, meaning writing by the seat of your pants.
 Although I have a general direction where my story should start and end, there are the unknowns of a story plot that tend to throw me a curve.
 It’s as though I’m sitting in the driver’s seat of my car.
 All of a sudden, a huge sneeze overtakes my body, I accidentally close my eyes and ACHOO!
-I’m twenty feet down the road and looking at something else. . .hopefully not the back end of someone’s bumper.
+I’m twenty feet down the road and looking at something else, hopefully not the back end of someone’s bumper.

 But that is part of the fun — the unknown — the part of the story I never expected to write.
 The question is, Did I get it right?
 Did I make you laugh?
 Did you cry?
 When I wrote The Sum of Her Love, a novella about a vital couple in their eighties facing a diagnosis of Alzheimer’s Disease, several scenes seemed to have a life of their own.
 I cried my way through them.
-Some of them were deemed too heartbreaking to share; others were loving and cathartic, and ultimately, it felt like the rain washed over my soul, letting in the sunshine.
+Some of them were deemed too heartbreaking to share; others were loving and cathartic, and ultimately, it felt like the rain washed over my soul.

 I do appreciate all of you.
 ML